TurboVNC/turbovnc/README.txt

 applications.
 TurboVNC, in combination with VirtualGL, provides a complete solution for remotely displaying 3D applications with interactive performance.

+Refer to the TurboVNC User's Guide and man pages for a more thorough description of the components that make up TurboVNC.

 Legal
 =====